paymill/paymill-example-php-subscriptions/README.md

              ->setPayment( $this->payment );
 $response = $this->request->create( $subscription );
 ```
 We set PAYMILL's clientId, offerId and paymentId and call the lib to do the work.
 As you can see in our previous steps we create a clientId by user's registration.
-We create a paymentId when the user enter his credit card details and we have the offerId by seeding the database.
+We create a paymentId when the user enters his credit card details and we have the offerId by seeding the database.
 With this information we create our subscription.
-If the subscription has no trial period a transaction will be created immediately after user subscribes.
+If the subscription has no trial period, a transaction will be created immediately after the user subscribes.
 With trial period PAYMILL will wait until the next capture date to trigger the transaction.

 Updating a transaction make sense when the user has expired credit card and he wants to provide a new one.
 The update is executed in Subscription's update method